vinkla/extended-acf/README.md

     'label' => 'Animal',
     'instructions' => 'Select your favorite animal.',
     'required' => true,
-    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The list choices to choose from.
-This setting is required.
+    'choices' => ['cat' => 'Cat', 'dog' => 'Dog'], // The setting is required.
-    'other_choice' => false, // Adds a text input allowing for a custom value to be entered.
-This setting is optional and defaults to false.
+    'other_choice' => false, // The setting is optional and defaults to false.
-    'save_other_choice' => false, // Allows the custom value to be appended to the field’s choices.
-This setting is optional and defaults to false.
+    'save_other_choice' => false, // The setting is optional and defaults to false.
-    'allow_null' => false, // Allows no value to be selected.
-This setting is optional and defaults to false.
+    'allow_null' => false, // The setting is optional and defaults to false.
-    'layout' => 'vertical', // The layout vertical to horizontal style of inputs.
-This setting is optional and defaults to vertical.
+    'layout' => 'vertical', // The setting is optional and defaults to vertical.
-    'return_format' => 'value', // The returned value format.
-This setting is optional and defaults to value.
+    'return_format' => 'value', // The setting is optional and defaults to value.
 ]);
 ```